TheLongSentance/chatbot_conversation/README.md

 ```

 Configuration parameters:

+- `author`: The author of the conversation configuration.
+Not used in the running of the conversation but listed in transcript.md for record keeping purposes.
 - `conversation_seed`: The initial prompt to start the discussion.
 - `rounds`: Number of conversation rounds.
 - `shared_prefix`: Common instructions provided to all bots about conversation structure which forms part of the system prompt for each bot.